Clownvin/DungeonScape-MMORPG/README.md

 ClownvinsUtility

-The Client and Server also require API to be on the build path
+The Client and Server also require API to be on the build path\

+They are now included automatically as jars, but you can still replace them with your own.
+You can find the sources for all of them in my repositories.

 Some more pictures:
 ![alt text](https://i.imgur.com/bfrrTuW.png)